Facebook and Instagram paid verification starts in UK

 The feature is already available in the US, Australia and New Zealand.

-It will not immediately be accessible to all in the UK.
-Instead, people who registered interest in the service will receive a notification that they can get it first.
-It will then roll out to others in the UK in the coming weeks.
+People who registered interest in Meta Verified will receive a notification when it becomes available to them.
+It is rolling out to others in the UK in the coming weeks.

 Those approved by Meta will get a verified badge, which the tech firm says will give them more protection from impersonation, in part because it will monitor their accounts to check for fakers.

-It says verified users will also get "access to a real person" if they have any issue with their account, and they will receive increased visibility on the platforms.
+It says verified users will also get "access to a real person" if they have any issue with their account.

 Twitter verification